bethusaisampath/YOLOv5_Openvino/README.md

 ## OpenVINO toolkit Installation
 ### For OpenVINO version < 2022.1
-1) [Install](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/download-previous-versions.html) OpenVINO toolkit 2021.4 or 2021.3 or 2021.2 or 2021.1 or any older version (where Model optimizer component is included in the toolkit)
+1) [Install](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/download-previous-versions.html) OpenVINO toolkit 2021.4 or 2021.3 or any other older version of your choice.
+Download and install suitable toolkit depending on your operating system.
+Follow all the required install instructions.
+2) Here Model optimizer comes included in the toolkit.

 ### For OpenVINO version >= 2022.1
--
+1) [Install]([https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/download-previous-versions.html](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/download.html) OpenVINO toolkit 2022.1 or any other recent version of your choice.
+Download and install suitable toolkit depending on your operating system.
+Follow all the required install instructions.
+Here the OpenVINO development tools are not included in the toolkit, they need to be installed seperately.
+2) From the 2022.1 release, the OpenVINO™ Development Tools (like Model Optimizer, Benchmark Tool, Accuracy Checker & Post-Training Optimization Tool, etc) can only be installed via PyPI.